-- However small the change, if
+- However small the change, if YOU

-YOU feel the client is different,
+feel the individuals, you are caring

+for is 'different to usual', assess

-assess using Stop & Watch
+using Stop & Watch Tool

-- Often early signs of a problem show when a client is not 'quite right' or acting Out of Character - like a gut feeling.
+- Often early signs of a problem show when an individual is not 'quite right' or acting Out of Character - like a gut feeling.

-- This may be changes in a clients daily routine, not joining in as much as usual.
+- This may be changes in an individual's daily routine, not joining in as much as usual.

 - Are there any symptoms of Covid19